braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations/ai_item_recommendations.md

 | Maximum recommendations | 1 recommendation per type<sup>1</sup> | 100 recommendations per type<sup>2</sup> |

 <sup>1.
 This is the frequency at which user-specific item recommendations are updated (all models except Most Popular items, which updates when the model retrains).
 For example, if a user purchases an item recommended based on AI item recommendations, their recommended items will be updated according to this frequency</sup>
 <sup>2.
-Available recommendation types are AI Personalized, Most recent, and Most popular.</sup>
+Available recommendation types are AI Personalized, Most recent, Most popular, and Trending.</sup>

 ## Frequently asked questions